Experience Native American Culture in Wisconsin

 The highlight of the St. Croix Band experience is the Forts Folle Avoine Historical Park – a re-creation of a Woodland Indian village and fur trading post that was on this site between 1802 and 1805.
 Start at the 5,000-square-foot visitor center (which is wheelchair accessible) for some background about the nation’s centuries of history.
 Then, experience that history up close as you listen to guides dressed in the period’s fashion barter over furs as they did 200 years ago.

-For an adventure in the natural wonder, paddle the St. Croix National Scenic Riverway, providing 252 miles of recreational opportunities.
+For an adventure in the natural wonder, paddle the St. Croix National Scenic Riverway which offers 252 miles of recreational opportunities.
 There’s ample opportunity to hike, fish, camp, sail and golf in the summer and cross-country ski, snowshoe, ice fish and go snowmobiling in winter.
-The St. Croix Visitor Center at St. Croix Falls is wheelchair accessible and has additional information about the area including a video with open captions, audio descriptions and assisted listening devices available.
+The St. Croix National Scenic Riverway Center at St. Croix Falls is wheelchair accessible and has additional information about the area including a video with open captions, audio descriptions and assisted listening devices available.

 Bad River Band of Superior Chippewa

 Come winter, the nation offers the Odanah Northern Lights Snowmobile Trail.
-This well-groomed trail adventure is the perfect personal weekend getaway -- or arrange for your snowmobile club to experience it.
+This well-groomed trail adventure is the perfect weekend getaway and offers a unique opportunity to experience this special area.

 Sokaogon (Mole Lake) Band of Lake Superior Chippewa